H. Frank Carey Junior-Senior High School

-H. Frank Carey High School is a public high school located in Franklin Square, New York serving students in the seventh through twelfth grades from the towns of Franklin Square, Garden City South, Garden City, West Hempstead, and Elmont.
+H. Frank Carey High School is a public high school located in Franklin Square, New York serving students in the seventh through twelfth grades from the communities of Franklin Square, Garden City South, Garden City, West Hempstead, and Elmont.

 History

-H. Frank Carey High School was constructed in 1956 in the Long Island town of Franklin Square.
-The school was named after then Board of Education President, Harley Frank Carey.
+H. Frank Carey High School was constructed in 1956 in the Long Island hamlet of Franklin Square.
+The school was named after then-Board of Education President, Harley Frank Carey.
 During the 1999-2000 academic year, H. Frank Carey High School was recognized as a National School of Excellence.

 Athletics

 The following sports are offered at Carey: